-With this option, you’d probably have to find a friend who’d be willing to host the shoot at her place.
+With this option, you’d probably have to find a friend (to shoot) who’d be willing to host the session at her place.
 A friend works better here than a stranger (if you’re a guy, like me).
 If you’re a female boudoir photographer you might have better luck because there’s more trust female-to-female than male-stranger-with-a-camera to female.

 Anyway, you get what I’m sayin’.